kgrid-objects/cpic-collection/docs/readme.md

   * single gene phenotype
   * multiple gene phenotypes

-  The drug recommendation KO will take the phenotype panel as input, extract the needed gene and provide recommendation output.
+  The drug recommendation KO will take a phenotype panel (i.e., one or more gene-specific phenotypes) as input, extract the needed gene and provide CPIC drug selection or drug dosing recommendations as output.

   Endpoint:       ` /dosingrecommendation`